ETIMC/Report/typst/sections/Sprint 1.typ

 === Musical Interaction <sec:sprint1MusicalInteraction>
 The last technical element experimented with during the first sprint was the "interactive sensors" (Requirement 10, @table:technicalRequirements).
 The chosen sensors were eight buttons and four potentiometers, where each button should play a note, and the potentiometers should be used to experiment with the sounds.
-Having specifically eight buttons was because it formed a good balance between usability and how music is often split into fours.
+Having specifically eight buttons was decided because it formed a good balance between usability and how music is often split into fours.

 Multiple button types where explored.
 This included both tactile switch buttons @adafruit_tactile_nodate but also force sensitive resistors @adafruit_square_2022 and piezoresistors @kosaka_e-drum_nodate, which would allow the user the play notes with different velocities.
 Ultimately, however, it was decided to use the tactile switch buttons, to keep the design and development process simple.

-Getting buttons to work with the Pico 1's were very easy using CircuitPython's _board_ and _digitalio_ libraries #cite(<noauthor_board_2025>) #cite(<noauthor_basic_2025>).
+Getting buttons to work with the Pico 1s was very easy using CircuitPython's _board_ and _digitalio_ libraries #cite(<noauthor_board_2025>) #cite(<noauthor_basic_2025>).
 Using these, a GPIO pin on the Pico could be referenced (@listing:buttonsPullUp:1), defined as an input pin (@listing:buttonsPullUp:3), and pulled high to avoid floating values, when the connected button wasn't pressed (@listing:buttonsPullUp:4).

 #figure(
   ```cpy